jrheard/blog/_drafts/quinto.md

 Annotations like this make it easy for a human reader to figure out the shape of your program's data.
 These annotations can also be **verified** using [`instrument` and `check`](https://clojure.org/guides/spec#_instrumentation_and_testing).[^3]

 I'm very happy that spec was added to the language.
-It makes Clojure/Script programs a lot easier to read, understand, and confidently modify.
+It makes Clojure/Script programs a lot easier to write, read, understand, and confidently modify.

 Specter
 -------